Circyl – The Power Platform Experts

 Holiday and leave Management

 Use a PowerApp to request and manage your holiday or leave, either from your mobile device or your company SharePoint Intranet.
 Once requested, Power Automate will fire off your request to your Line Manager who can authorise or decline it from an email, a Power Automate notification or directly in the PowerApp.
 Requests can be stored in an Azure SQL database so that an individual’s leave, department, team or company requests can be summarised, reported and analysed in Power BI.

 Manage your Sales Pipeline of deals and projects in Dynamics 365 and analyse trends and performance in Power BI.
 Once your project is qualified or won, the delivery team can log time spent on the project using a PowerApp which surfaces the appropriate projects to the individual team members.
 Track the performance of the project using Power BI, being notified via pro-active alerts at key measurable stages by Power Automate.

 Keep your Teams managed and in-check

 As your deals and projects move through the sales cycle, it is important that all related documents are kept in line.
-Maintain the document storage in SharePoint using Azure Function Apps and then automatically create a Microsoft Teams site using Flow when the deal reaches the appropriate stage.
-When the project is delivered, flag it in Dynamics 365 and archive the Team site using Flow to keep things optimised.
+Maintain the document storage in SharePoint using Azure Function Apps and then automatically create a Microsoft Teams site using Power Automate when the deal reaches the appropriate stage.
+When the project is delivered, flag it in Dynamics 365 and archive the Team site using Power Automate to keep things optimised.